gentlemanautomaton/regalia/README.md

 ## Address Space

-Most data in regalia is saved into a theoretically limitless append-only root byte stream.
-Addresses (back-references) are offsets into the byte stream that refer back to previously written data.
+Data in regalia is saved into a theoretically limitless byte stream, starting at byte zero.
+Addresses are offsets into the byte stream that refer back to previously written data.

-Under consideration is the encoding of addresses in relative form instead of absolute form.
-Relative addresses would store the offset back from the position of the address itself, effectively encoding things like "50 bytes ago".
+Addresses are typically written in relative form instead of absolute form.
+Relative addresses store the offset back from the position of the address itself, effectively encoding things like "50 bytes ago".
+Doing so inverts the cost of variable-length encoding, making addresses near the end of the byte stream smaller to encode than addresses near the beginnning of the byte stream.

 In order to minimize the distance that back-references must go into the past, regalia will occasionally copy data forward and update values to use the new